microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 ---
 # Boosting classifier accuracy by grouping categories

+*by Chris Lovett, Byron Changuion, and Ofer Dekel*

 In this tutorial, we will split the 1000 image-categories, which the model was trained to classify, into three disjoint sets: *dogs*, *cats*, and *other* (anything that isn't a dog or a cat).
 We will demonstrate how a classifier with low accuracy on the original 1000-class problem can have a sufficiently high accuracy on the simpler 3-class problem.
 We will write a Python script that reads images from the camera, barks when it sees a dog, and meows when it sees a cat.

 ---